MPUSP/snakemake-ont-basecalling

 Execution

-To define rule specific resources like gpu usage, configuration profiles will be used.
+To define rule specific resources like GPU usage, configuration profiles will be used.
 See snakemake docs on profiles for more information.
 A default profile for local testing and a slurm specific cluster profile is provided with this workflow.

 To run the workflow from command line, change to the working directory and activate the conda environment.